FuryanRasta/peyote/tutorials/03_augmented.md

   -y
 ```

 This causes a state transition from `OPEN` to `SETTLE` and adds `100000stake` to the reserve.
-Both of these can be confirmed by querying the bond using `bondscli q bonds bond demo`, which gives:
+Both of these can be confirmed by querying the bond using `peycli q peyote bond demo`, which gives:

 ```bash
 ...